diggedypomme/quarantine-modding/tools/sprite_editing/readme.md

 - **`imageconvert.html`** – This lets you load a `.PNG` file, applies the palette to it, and then has an export image option.
 This will export the image **into browser local storage**.
 This can then be imported in the main sprite editor.
 I know this is a janky setup and will need to be updated, but that's just the way I have it working for now during my own testing.
 - **`1_simple_html_to_open_sprite6.html`** – This is the main sprite editor.
 I hard-coded the palette, which I will need to strip before sharing here, so I need to get this updated.
 I'll put the current code here for now.
 Please see the following screenshots for explanations.

+**NOTE!**  These tools make sense for me, however are not at all user friendly.
+I must stress that I will be updating them to make them useable, but am sharing them in advance.
 ---
 ## 1_simple_html_to_open_sprite6.html - the main editor.
 WIP